 Port Lincoln Health Service is the current training facility with a view to include Cleve District Hospital & Aged Care, Ceduna District Health Service, Coober Pedy Hospital & Health Service, and Streaky Bay Hospital in the near future.
 You will also have the opportunity to cross over to the Flinders and Upper North Local Health Network (FUNLHN) training facilities that include Port Augusta Hospital & Regional Health Service and Whyalla Hospital & Health Service.
 The regions together are part of the Northern and Eyre Training Network

-For a list of Eyre and Far North Health Service visit the Northern and Eyre Training Network
+For a list of Eyre and Far North Health Service visit the Eyre and Far North Training Network